-Visitors to Fremont Street Experience will have a shot at a one-of-a-kind experience, playing virtual basketball—via their smartphone—on the world’s largest single video display, Viva Vision.
+Visitors to Fremont Street Experience will have a shot at a one-of-a-kind experience, playing virtual basketball—via their smartphone—on the world’s largest LED canopy screen, Viva Vision.

 The virtual basketball contests, coinciding with the kick-off of the NCAA men’s basketball tournament, takes place on our 3rd Street stage, March 21-24, 2019.